 Assistant United States Attorneys

 Assistant United States Attorneys (AUSAs) are responsible for representing the Federal Government in virtually all litigation involving the United States.
+28 U.S.C. § 545, requires that all AUSAs reside in the district for which he or she is appointed or within 25 miles thereof.
 Most United States Attorneys’ Offices are divided into the following sections:

 - Criminal Division